mies/spitball/Retrospective.md

 * Meta-data about the metric. (when did it come in)?

 <a name="partition"/>
-Partitioning Metrics by Request Context
+Partitioning Metrics by Request Content
 -------------------------------------------------------
-Encoding user parameters to enable the user to later filter based on them.
+Content of the request was used to partition the metrics that were used to generate some sort of report.

 ### Case Study: Git Fetch Caching